jeromedoucet/go-concurrency/README.md

 Simple reminder of component's responsibility

 ## A drunker
   Which create order for thurty Xebian, who register the order into one redis DB with a limited TTL.
-READY

 ## A Bartender
   Which must be called by the server in order to honour the order.
 It change the order into Redis with the information